nectima/nectima-style-guide/README.md

 * `object-fit`
 * `css-grid`

-As a rule of thumb, we try to be compatiable with at least IE11, but this will vary depending on the project.
+As a rule of thumb, we try to be compatibile with at least IE11, but this will vary depending on the project.

 Furthermore, browsers will have different names for the same property (`placeholder`, `scrollbar`, `transition`, etc).
 But in most cases we can handle this issue easily using compilation tools such as [autoprefixer](https://github.com/postcss/autoprefixer).

 ## Readability

 As mentioned in the introduction, our projects should be both visually pleasing, but also easy to scale.
-We're developing both for the finished project as well as for our colleauges and other developers, which means that we should always assume that someone else will have to one day read our code.
+We're developing both for the finished project as well as for our colleagues and other developers, which means that we should always assume that someone else will have to one day read our code.

 Examples of formatting which should be avoided include: